 What Is This Listing All About?

 Puzzle Pieces is me writing a brand new poem every month of the year and printing limited, signed copies of it on unique artisan paper and mailing them out in the post, often accompanied by a writer’s note.
-Puzzle Pieces poems I wrote in 2019-2020 have since been accepted for publication by Red Rock Review, Fathom Mag, Chestnut Review, and Blue Earth Review.
+Puzzle Pieces poems I wrote in 2019-2020 have since been accepted for publication by Red Rock Review, Fathom Mag, Chestnut Review, The Christian Century, Bracken, and Blue Earth Review.
 You will be receiving a newly-written, yet-to-be-published poem each month and one that’s not available anywhere else (some of these pieces may later appear in print or online).
 Also, you’re encouraged to send responses straight to me by post if you feel like it, and if you send me one of your own poems, I promise to give it a focused reading and write you back as my schedule allows.
 Because writing and exploring meaning and figuring out the world and living can be lonely things if there aren’t people alongside us.
 And I want to bring back the glorious old custom of paying full attention to people with the slow sincerity of snail mail.
 Reading poems online can be a source of great enjoyment and interest.
 Reading them in a printed literary magazine is, I think, even better.
 But receiving them in your mailbox straight from the writer is certainly best of all.
 I want to extend that to you.